frode-carlsen/cron/README.md

 # Change history and credits

+## version 1.6:
+ * 2020-11-05: fix issue #7 for java8 Switching Month/Year with given Month fails on nextTimeAfter by @foto-andreas

 ## version 1.5:
  * 2019-08-02: performance improvement when next time is further into the future (java8) by @n3world